milanmadar/coolio-orm/README.md

 Those are the basics.
 You can do more, like:

 - Create Foreign Keys in your database tables and CoolioORM will automatically create the relations in the Entity classes
-- There are many supported PostGIS geometry types, look into the `src/Geo/Shape` folder
+- There are many supported PostGIS geometry types, look into the `src/Geo/Shape2D` and `src/Geo/ShapeZ` (3D) folder
 - Switch between databases (like copy something from production to your local dev database, or do a migration with data processing)
-- It supports everything that Doctrine DBAL supports, it just supports arrays and NULLs easier (and the parameterization with `andWhereColumn()` is easier too)
+- It supports everything that Doctrine DBAL supports, additionally it supports Arrays easier and NULLs easier (with `$queryBuilder->andWhereColumn()`)

 **Enjoy!**